petergns/awsCatalog/README.md

 Clone Application to Instance

-1. Login to grader user with:
+1. Login to grader user (if not logged in already):
 `sudo su - grader`
 3. Move to www directory:
  `cd var/www/`